Algebraic notation (chess): Naming the pieces

 Each piece type (other than pawns) is identified by an uppercase letter.
 English-speaking players use the letters K for king, Q for queen, R for rook, B for bishop and N for knight.
 Different initial letters are used by other languages.

-In modern chess literature, especially that intended for an international audience, the language-specific letters are usually replaced by universally recognized piece symbols; for example, ♞c6 in place of Nc6.
-This style is known as figurine algebraic notation.
-The Unicode Miscellaneous Symbols set includes all the symbols necessary for figurine algebraic notation.
+In modern chess literature, regardless of language, the initials are usually replaced by universally readable figurines.

 Notation for moves

 In standard (or short-form) algebraic notation, each move of a piece is indicated by the piece's uppercase letter, plus the coordinates of the destination square.
 For example, Be5 (bishop moves to e5), Nf3 (knight moves to f3).
 For pawn moves, a letter indicating pawn is not used, only the destination square is given.
 For example, c5 (pawn moves to c5).